Avalon-MC/DingusPrime-AdditionalContent/README.md

 * * Cycles available items every 24 hours or every server restart.

 ## Configuration - Aka, How to use this?
 Where's the spawn eggs?
 Can I change the shop names?
 Why are my shops empty?
+How do I use all these new block types!

 ### Shop NPCs
 Whats Configurable: Shop Names, Trades, Villager Skins.